configcat/docs/website/docs/advanced/targeting/percentage.md

 ### All other cases

 This value will be served as a fallback if none of the above rules apply or a [`User Object`](advanced/user-object.md) was not passed to the [ConfigCat SDK](sdk-reference/overview.md) correctly within your application.

+## Percentage options based on User Attributes

+By default the percentage-based targeting is based on the User's identifier.
+You can also use other user attributes to evaluate the percentage-based targeting.

+You can change the evaluation attribute by clicking the 3 dots on the top right corner of the feature flag and select the **Change percentage attribute** option.